srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. In the **Open Folder** dialog, navigate to the location where you created the **CaveDevice** directory.

-1. In the list of folders, select **CaveDevice** and click **Select Folder**.
+1. In the list of folders, click **CaveDevice**, and then click **Select Folder**.

-    The Explorer pane of Visual Studio Code should now list two C# project files:
+    The EXPLORER pane of Visual Studio Code should now list two C# project files:

     * CaveDevice.csproj
     * Program.cs